rolandtoth/TemplateLatteReplace/README.md

 **Where to place filters?**

-The best place for filters is _init.php, or in another file that ProcessWire always loads.
+The best place for filters is "_init.php", or in another file that ProcessWire always loads.

 ### String translation

-You'll need to use a workaround here to be able to use multilanguage strings that will be translatable in ProcessWire's language translator.
+You'll need to use a workaround here to be able to use multilanguage strings that will be translatable in ProcessWire's Language Translator.

-The module comes with a helper function "t()" to simplify outputting translated strings.
+The module comes with a helper function `t()` to simplify outputting translated strings.

-First create a _strings.php in "/site/templates" (the starting comment tag is intentional):
+First create a "_strings.php" in "/site/templates" (the comment tag is intentional):

 ```php
 /*!